 This course presents basic nursing skills related to hygiene, relaxation therapies and therapeutic touch, movement and rest, feeding, oxygen use, voiding, bowel care, and oral and topical medications.
 Emphasis is placed on student understanding of the purpose of the skill, focused assessment related to the skill, as well as the safe and confident performance of the skill.
 The communication and research aspects of the skills are also included.
-Student independent and laboratory practice, demonstrations and examinations are part of the course.
+Student independent Web CT activities, laboratory practice, simulation experiences, demonstrations, and examinations are part of the course.